JustinDFuller/justindfuller.com/word/flexible.md

 If I were to ask you to build a platform on which others will stand, work, and use as a jumping-off point to achieve their goals — here, I am speaking of a literal platform on which real people will stand — what kind of building materials would you use?
 Likely, you would choose some strong, sturdy material.
 If you were to pick something flexible (say, rubber) I would send you packing and hire a new contractor.

-Yet, as I close in on ten years of Software Engineering (not very long in the grand scheme, I know) — where I have primarily engineered Software “platforms” — I have almost always been asked to build flexible platforms.
+Yet, as I close in on ten years of Software Engineering (not long in the grand scheme, I know) — where I have primarily engineered Software “platforms” — I have almost always been asked to build flexible platforms.

 It seems, perhaps long before my time, something happened in the Software world that associated flexibility with good and rigidity with bad.